Get exclusive member benefits & effect social change. Join Today

 Sores can result in permanent scars and disfigurement.
 Treatment may reduce their severity.

 Medication can cure the disease.
-However, treatment is most effective when started before damage to your immune system occurs.
+However, treatment is most effective when started before extensive damage to your immune system occurs.

 Visceral leishmaniasis is often fatal within two years if it’s not treated properly.